How Bad is Parental Alcoholism?

 The problem with an idiotic person is that he is not even aware that his activities are causing trouble for others, the same is true with alcoholics.
 For them, drinking is just like having a meal, nothing wrong with it right?
 Well, they can’t be more wrong!
 That’s the issue with any addiction and more so with alcohol.
 If we dig deeper into the roots of this menace, you will find that it is actually us who are to blame.
 We as a sane society have completely failed to acknowledge the fact that alcoholism is as bad as any other substance abuse.
 The only difference is that alcohol is a legal drug and to our dismay, it is socially acceptable.

-What makes it worse is the fact that the person who is actually addicted does not realize the pain he bestows on his loved ones especially his children.
+What makes it worse is the fact that the person who is actually addicted does not realize the pain he bestows on his loved ones, especially his children.
 Children are worst affected by exposure to alcoholism.
-The reason being that they are still learning the ways of life and their parents are the first teachers.
+The reason is that they are still learning the ways of life and their parents are the first teachers.
 Imagine attending a school where everything wrong is taught.
 What kind of future citizens something like this would churn out is quite evident.

 Children are Scarred Forever!

 Parental alcoholism scars and wounds the souls of the children.
 Children of alcoholic parents are traumatized for life.
 We will be exploring this issue in detail here.

 Normalcy is a mystery for children living with alcoholic parents.
 They have to guess what actually a “NORMAL” social behavior is.
 They see something at home and something entirely different in the places where sober people dwell.
 This creates confusion and a social mismatch in their young tender minds.
 They cannot look up to their parents for the answers and have to struggle hard to be normal as per social settings.
-This often makes them retrieve to their cave, and these kids are generally seen as being aloof and becoming those who love solitude.
+This often makes them retreat to their cave, and these kids are generally seen as being aloof and becoming those who love solitude.
 They tend to avoid social situations altogether.